adrien-ben/bagl/README.md

 ### Lights

-The renderer supports ambient, directional, point, and spot lights.
+The renderer supports directional, point, and spot lights.
 Some area lights will be implemented (sphere and tube).
 The lights attenuation in computed using inverse square function as described in Epic's paper on their PBR implementation.

 ### Shadows